activedecay/kbuilders/README.md

 kbuilders <package_name> <java file list>
 ```

-This will output monolithic Kotlin code containing the necessary extension methods for all proto builders in the provided file list.
+This will output monolithic Kotlin code containing the necessary extension methods for all builders in the provided file list.
 You should probably redirect it into a file somewhere.

 ###Known Issues
 * Doesn't currently play nice with enum types, as it doesn't know to import them.
 Fix incoming.